-It all began when I read and was inspired by Pink Ronnie and her posts about The Happy Closet, which she states was “the most liberating experience of my life.”
+It all began when I read and was inspired by Rhonda Mason and her posts about creating The Happy Closet, which she states was “the most liberating experience of my life.”
 This post is based on her principles, so you really need to check out her amazing five posts on her closet to understand her minimalist, fantastic approach.
+(Unfortunately, her site has been inactivated.)
 I wanted to know what she was talking about.
 So I decided to jump in with both feet.

 The next day, I spent two hours, with my son’s “help,” tearing clothes off hangers, throwing them into a mass of unworn clothing on the floor, while a pile of hangers accumulated on my bed.

 Some of my history, which I know many mamas can relate in some way:

 - My weight has shifted into a depth of despair after my last pregnancy and every day I got dressed, I was depressed.

 - After my son was born, I was wearing pre-pregnancy clothes at 6 weeks and jeans at 3 months.

 - My daughter (my second) is now 8+ months and I cannot pull up any pre-pregnancy pants.
 I can hardly wear any shirts.

 - Of course I want to be healthy and try to lose the weight in the right way (namely, continue to eat good, real, wholesome food and exercise more regularly, and I will continue to do so).

 How do you create a content closet?

 It is one that has clothes you love.